September 1973 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-my father's being scared sh**less of anything with an electric cord attached to
+my father's being leery of using of anything with an electric cord attached to

-it, my first formal instruction about electrical safety was in my vocational
+it, my first formal instruction about electrical safety was in my vocational classes

 when working on live circuits, which of course was only to be done under the rare

 meant when doing so would be more inconvenient than the calculated risk of electrocution

 ;-).
 Seriously, though, a very often encountered qualifying scenario is when working